SoftHai/Bulls-Eye/README.md

 Targets
 =========
 Building a Web Application Framework specialize for RESTful, Webservices and SinglePage WebApplications.

 It should be:
 * extendable
 * easy
+* secure
 * and fast

 FAQ